HiteshKumar360/Customer-Churn-Prediction/README.md

 `num_services`, `is_new_customer`, `CLV`, `avg_service_cost`, `high_risk_flag`.
 All 6 showed correlation > 0.15 with churn.

-**3. Model Training** — Trained a LightGBM classifier, balanced the training set with SMOTE (73/27 → 50/50), tuned hyperparameters with RandomizedSearchCV, and selected a decision threshold of 0.35 (vs. the default 0.5) to prioritize recall — missing a churner costs far more in lost CLV than a false alarm costs in a retention offer.
+**3. Model Training** — Trained a LightGBM classifier, tuned hyperparameters with RandomizedSearchCV, and The threshold was reduced to 0.35 to improve churn recall, prioritizing the identification of potential churners over minimizing false positives.
 Tracked all experiments with MLflow.

 **4. Segmentation** — Used K-Means (K=3, selected via silhouette score) on tenure, monthly charges, number of services, and predicted churn probability